 By the late 1980s, Dr. Rucker at UBC and Dr. Michael Belenky at the University of Maryland were entreated by dental hygiene faculty on many parts of the continent to engage in advanced dental hygiene-directed ergonomic education and to collaborate on further research specifically directed toward occupational health of dental hygienists.
 Dr. Susanne Sunell has continued to provide exceptional research and service expertise, as well as promoting the interests of dental hygiene educators who would increasingly incorporate and integrate the principle of balanced clinical ergonomics into dental hygiene practice.

-Since 1987, Dr. Rucker and Dr. Belenky have been increasingly called upon to share information with dental schools, dental hygiene programs, and other organizations and institutions regarding equipment settings and educational formats for integration of optimized clinical ergonomics into the education of young and emerging practitioners.
+Beginning in 1987, Dr. Rucker and the late Dr. Belenky were called upon to share information with dental schools, dental hygiene programs, and other organizations and institutions regarding equipment settings and educational formats for integration of optimized clinical ergonomics into the education of young and emerging practitioners.

 In 1988, Dr. Rucker began his seminal investigation into issues of declination angle and its role in optimized design and adjustment for surgical telescopes (also called “loupes”), which has continued to the present in cooperation with many industrial collaborators.
-Ophthalmologist Dr. Craig Beattie has provided consistent and ongoing expertise throughout this period, making him an invaluable member of the Dental Clinical Ergonomics Consultants Group.
+Ophthalmologist Dr. Craig Beattie provided consistent and ongoing expertise throughout this period, making him an invaluable consultant for those devoted to understanding dental clinical ergonomics.

 Drs.
 Rucker and Sunell organized a joint project in the mid-1990s, funded by the Workers’ Compensation Board of B.C., in which dentists and dental hygienists were evaluated for the reduction in work-related risks associated with preventive ergonomic training and the use of surgical telescopes in practice.
 This project, the results of which have been published widely since the study was completed in 2001, identified statistically significant ergonomic risk factors found in the practice profiles of dental clinicians, as well as specific risk factors associated with certain equipment layouts.

-Since 1996, Dr. Rucker has been called upon to assess (using the Ergonomic Practice Assessment protocol) and help (vis-à-vis rehabilitation and equipment layout design) dental health clinicians of all ages, many of whom have been involved in acute trauma (motor vehicle accidents and sports-related injuries are most common), or who have been injured by cumulative trauma disorders (soft tissue musculoskeletal injuries).
-In this capacity, Dr. Rucker, occasionally involving one or more members of his group (depending upon the location and specific concerns of the clinician), has worked with most major disability insurance corporations for dental professional clients, including Berkshire Life, Provident/Paul Revere, Great-West Life, Blue Cross, Sun Life, the Insurance Corporation of B.C., Mutual of New York, Unum, Canada Life, ManuLife, Imperial Life, Desjardins Financial Security.
-He has worked closely with other rehabilitation personnel (OTs, PTs, and physiatrists) when he is contracted to organize, manage and assist in rehabilitation of injured professionals.
+Since 1996, Dr. Rucker has been called upon to assess (using the Ergonomic Practice Assessment protocol) and help (vis-à-vis ergonomic rehabilitation and equipment layout design) dental health clinicians of all ages, many of whom have been involved in acute trauma (motor vehicle accidents and sports-related injuries are most common), or who have been injured by cumulative trauma disorders (soft tissue musculoskeletal injuries).
+In this capacity, Dr. Rucker has worked with most major disability insurance corporations for dental professional clients, including Berkshire Life, Provident/Paul Revere, Great-West Life, Blue Cross, Sun Life, the Insurance Corporation of B.C., Mutual of New York, Unum, Canada Life, ManuLife, Imperial Life, and Desjardins Financial Security.
+He has worked closely with other rehabilitation personnel (OTs, PTs, and physiatrists) when he is contracted to consult during rehabilitation of injured professionals.